-What Does Actor Paul Walker's Will Say?
+What Does Late Actor Paul Walker's Will Say?

 When actor Paul Walker died in a fiery car crash on November 30, 2013, at the young age of 40, he left behind a 15-year-old daughter named Meadow Rain Walker and an estate estimated to be worth $25 million.
-Fortunately for Meadow, Paul Walker made an estate plan which included a last will and testament and a revocable living trust before he died.
+Fortunately for Meadow, Paul Walker made an estate plan which included the last will and testament and a revocable living trust before he died.

 Paul Walker's Will

 Paul Walker's estate plan was trust-based.
 His revocable living trust was its backbone.
 His will was something commonly referred to as a pour-over will, a relatively short and simple document.
 Rather than distributing his property to one or more beneficiaries, the will "poured over" the assets of Mr. Walker's estate into the hands of the trustee named in his revocable living trust.

 The actor signed his last will and testament on August 15, 2001, almost three years after his daughter was born.

 Summary of the Contents of Paul William Walker IV's Last Will and Testament

 - Any prior wills and codicils made by Paul Walker were revoked in their entirety.

 - Paul Walker's estate is left to the trustee of The Paul William Walker IV Trust dated August 15, 2001.

 - Paul Walker's father, Paul William Walker III, was named to serve as personal representative of the estate and transfer Paul Walker's assets into the trust.
 If he was unavailable to serve, Paul Walker's mother, Cheryl Ann Walker, was named to serve as the successor personal representative.